TikTok Says “Ugly” Is In — But Who Actually Gets To Be Ugly?

 We have all somewhat enrolled into the school of celebrity feminism, where we see celebrities like Emily Ratajkowski use their platforms to encourage young women to be in their ‘’bitch era’’ and be less concerned with how they’re perceived and using female rage to disrupt the status quo.

-Emmeline Clein, in 2019, coined the phrase "Dissociative Feminism" to describe a subset of feminism characterised by jadedness and “interiorizing our existential aches and angst, smirking knowingly at them.”
-Similarly to Fox, this kind of feminism and fight against the male gaze is very much centred on their own personal choices and well-being, and not on collective liberation for all women of all races — and Black women are not even in the group chat.
+Emmeline Clein, in 2019, coined the phrase 'Dissociative Feminism' to describe a subset of feminism characterised by jadedness and “interiorising our existential aches and angst, smirking knowingly at them.”
+Similarly to Fox, this kind of feminism and fight against the male gaze is very much centred on their own personal choices and wellbeing, and not on collective liberation for all women of all races — and Black women are not even in the group chat.

 Advertisement